OscarLarm/Burger/reflections/oscar-journal.md

 I'm gonna see with my group if we want all of the data sent from Mongoose, then filter it with the REST-API or if we wanna filter it directly with Mongoose.

 ---
+### 2024-09-25

+We met up to see if we could startcombining the different components, since we set the timeline for combining everything to the 26th.
+However there is still a lot of work left on BurgerOrderer, so we split BurgerOrderer into smaller parts.
+I'm gonna work with Gabriel on the "sending to kitchenview" part.

+I've looked through the examples provided on the container labs we're gonna work on tomorrow, as well as the early example of what it might look like in flask.

+---
+### 2024-09-26

+We want to try and combine the components this week.
+I've used a lot of code that was provided as a example in the 5th lecture.
+I set up some temporary links in the express site and I made a static array of objects representing burgers.
+My focus is not adding the ability to add or remove ingredients and customizing, I just want to get sending anything from BurgerOrderer to Kitchenview to work.
+I've made it so that clicking on a link will open a link of 127.0.0.1:3000/'nameoflink' where nameoflink is the burgername.
+It also has a route setup for /nameoflink, so now I think I just need to send that link to kitchenview, have kitchenview change it to a string and remove everything before 'nameoflink'.

+Since we're 2 working on it, we've decided to work in seperate branches.
+I'm currently working in a local branch.
+I've made temporary copies of index.js and kitchenviewer.
+I will then take the things that work and move them into the original files, when I get it working.
+We're gonna compare our solutions when they're ready.
+If we have done it in different ways, then we'll discuss which approach is the best.
+Right now I don't have any preferences to how we're gonna do it, I just want to get it working so we have a combined project that we can easier make tests for and add things to.

+---
+### 2024-09-27

+Currently I have 2 possible ways I can send it to kitchenview.
+The first is is using fetch, I'm gonna research how to use fetch.

+The second is to set up another express file for the kitchenview, then somehow have them communicate with eachother.
+I don't think this is necessary.

+I'm gonna try to use fetch.
+I heard from the group mention of "Axios" aswell, so I'm gonna look into it.
+I'd prefer to not add unnecessary libraries, but it seems like it makes it a lot smoother so I will give it a try.
+I'm gonna read [A Deep Dive into Axios, Fetch, and Express](https://medium.com/@workwithracian/a-deep-dive-into-axios-fetch-and-express-bf098b85e1f0).